Home / About

 When I’m not building software, I’m restoring a 1985 GMC K2500 square body, leading F3 workouts at 5am, cooking whatever the smoker asks for, or figuring out how to be a good dad to my daughter alongside my wife Erin.

-If you’ve got a problem that won’t leave you alone and you want to build something about it — I’m your guy.
+If you’ve got a problem that won’t leave you alone and you want to build something about it, you’ve found the right crew.

 02 · Operating principles